mtbottle/mtbottle-website/blog/posts/2022-10-29-Elixir-Exit-Review.md

 Although this was intellectually interesting,
-I don't think I've actually seen it used to its full potential as we seldom needed to code our own GenServers in practice.
+I don't think I've actually seen it used to its full potential as we seldom needed to code our own GenServers.
 So admittedly, although this was an interesting excursion into a new idea, I'm not sure I have seen a particularly notable usage of OTP.

-### Interns Struggle
+### Interns Struggle to Onboard

 Throughout my 3 years at `$COMPANY_THAT_USES_ELIXIR`, I've found that interns, especially those that are on their first 4 month term with us,